Shipping Transactions

 Shipping transactions related service are required by banks mostly involving legal due diligence, regulations and registration of mortgage and charges with MMD.

-Clients often requires advisory services on regulation on several aspects on shipping e.g. crew operation, costal trade, licensing, permitting, opening business setup for shipping ad logistic services.
+Clients often require advisory services on regulation on several aspects on shipping e.g. crew operation, costal trade, licensing, permitting, opening business setup for shipping ad logistic services.

 Investment in shipping industry requires prior due diligence as there are country specific regulations and restrictions.